MatteoSpinelli/develhopeJS/readme.md

-# Destructuring assignment - Exercise 62
+# Destructuring assignment - 63

-Use the destructuring to make the check of the age easier.
-Try to modify the parameter that the function `isAdult` takes in.
-Suggestion: look at the official documentation[ https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
+The destructuring returns `undefined` for the properties: `name`, `surname` and `old`.
+Try to fix the code without changing the name properties of the object `person`.